3mdeb/news-and-ideas/blog/content/post/2021-02-23-OSF_vs_OCP_OSF.md

 ---
 title: "Open Compute Open System Firmware (OCP OSF) and its' importance"
-abstract: "Together with Piotr Król let's figure out what is OCP OSF,
+abstract: "Let's figure out what is OCP OSF,
           see how it relates to the open-source firmware - and why it is important for your company to have one running on your product."
 cover: /covers/OSF_vs_OCP_OSF.png